 The best supercars aren’t just fast.
 They feel, and look, like they’ve been plucked from a fever dream.
 Albeit a lucid one where the finest engineers in the world attempt to achieve driving perfection.

-Supercar itself is a somewhat elastic term.
+The term 'supercar' is a somewhat elastic.
 Over the years it has stretched to fit all manner of exotica.
 But at their core, supercars need outrageous power and outlandish design.
-They need to be impactful, full of drama and they need to be somewhat brash.
+They need to be impactful, full of drama and somewhat brash.

-Apart from that, the term supercar can be loose.
-No one manufacturer particularly follows a set of rules governing what a supercar is, or is not.
-Combustion-loving car makers still wage war with a cornucopia of options; naturally aspirated V10s, turbo’d V6s and flat plan V8s are ever present - while the Lamborghini Reveulto found on this list even adopts a PHEV V12.
+Apart from that, the definition of a supercar can be loose.
+No single manufacturer particularly follows a set of rules governing what a supercar is, or is not.
+Combustion-loving car makers still wage war with a cornucopia of options; naturally aspirated V10s, turbo V6s and flat-plane-crank V8s are ever present, while the Lamborghini Revuelto found on this list even adopts a PHEV V12.

-The McLaren Artura excels in all these areas, which is why it sits atop this list.
+The McLaren Artura excels in all these areas, which is why it sits top of this list.
 Its versatility as a mid-engined supercar is special.
 It’s usable enough that you could actually drive it every day, yet its all-round driver engagement is better than any other car on sale.

 Keep reading to discover our definitive list of the finest supercars you can buy in the UK right now.

-The Artura has a 3.0-litre V6 and flux electric drive motor thant combine to make 690bhp, making it capable of 0-62mph in 3.2 seconds.
+The Artura has a 3.0-litre V6 and flux electric drive motor that combine to generate 690bhp, making it capable of 0-62mph in 3.2sec.
 Which is impressive.

-But the reason this big Mc features at the top of this list is because if you felt like it, you could do the office commute in it, run errands and take it on trips away.
+But the reason this big Mc features at the top of our list is because if you felt like it, you could do the office commute in it, run errands and take it on trips away.
 And, because it’s so easy to get into and so lovely just to drive ‘normally’, you would want to.
-That singular usability also runs parallel with a level of performance, handling precision, control feedback and all-round driver engagement that absolutely nothing else could live with when we test it on track.
+That singular usability also runs parallel with a level of performance, handling precision, control feedback and all-round driver engagement that absolutely nothing else can get close to when it's driven on track.

 Honestly, the Artura nuked the field.
 Having looked, for a while, like a bit of an albatross, it has become one of the new McLaren’s crowning glories.
 And it’s proof that, now as always in the car business, a little bit of faith can go an awfully long way.